Top 7 Best Blu-ray Rippers for Mac in 2026 [Free and Paid]

 MakeMKV makes the list because it preserves the original video and audio without re-encoding, which is ideal if you want a clean archival copy now and the flexibility to convert to other formats later with a separate tool.

-I tested DVDFab Blu-ray Ripper v13.0.4.5 (Mac) using the retail Superman (2025) Blu-ray disc as input and outputting MKV (HEVC) with VideoToolbox acceleration and the default "Fast" preset.
-The disc decrypted and analyzed quickly, and a main-movie rip completed in about 9 minutes, with clean detail and stable grain retention.
+I tested DVDFab Blu-ray Ripper for Mac v13.0.5.4 using the retail Superman (2025) Blu-ray disc.
+Leveraging VideoToolbox hardware acceleration, the software decrypted the disc instantly.
+A main-movie rip to MKV (HEVC) clocked in at just 9 minutes, producing a flawless video with stable grain retention.
 I also tried AV1 MP4, which encoded reliably and shaved a minute off.

 📌Why I picked it: It is the most dependable choice for modern protected titles and fast, polished results on Mac.